Free Legal Consultation

 - Dog bite statutes.
 Many states, including Rhode Island, have replaced the common law with statutes that address dog bites.
 Rhode Island’s dog bite law, G.L. § 4 13 16, holds dog owners strictly liable for any injury — including a bite or other wound — that occurs outside the dog’s enclosure.
 Under that law, the dog’s owner or keeper may be held liable for any injuries even though he or she is not at fault for the incident.
 The Rhode Island law also requires the dog owner to pay double damages — and put the animal down — when a second attack occurs outside the dog’s pen or enclosure.

 - Negligence theory.
 Even when the statute does not apply, a dog owner may be responsible for a dog bite or attack that occurs because the owner was unreasonably careless or negligent in controlling the dog.

 The Rhode Island dog bite lawyers of Gemma Law Associates, Inc., know that being bitten or attacked by a dog can be a traumatic and life-changing event.
 It can cause physical injuries, emotional scarring and lasting fear.
 If you or a loved one has been bitten by another person’s dog, you may be entitled to compensation for your injury.
 This can include medical bills, pain and suffering, lost wages, and in some cases punitive damages.
 Do not let an irresponsible dog owner take advantage of you.
-We serve clients in the Rhode Island communities of Providence, Cranston, Newport, Woonsocket, Pawtucket and Bristol.
-We can help you.
+We serve clients throughout Rhode Island and we can help you.
 Contact us today.